apache/fury-site/docs/guide/java/json-support.md

 import org.apache.fory.json.annotation.JsonType;
 ```

 `JsonType` marks a reachable object model for GraalVM Native Image metadata.
+On Android it also
-It has no effect on
+enables processor-generated R8 rules and `JsonCodec` type-use metadata.
+It has no effect on ordinary
-ordinary JVM JSON behavior and is not inherited.
-See [GraalVM Support](graalvm-support.md) for the
+JVM JSON behavior and is not inherited.
+See [GraalVM Support](graalvm-support.md) and
-complete native-image workflow.
+[Android Support](android-support.md) for the platform workflows.

 ### `JsonProperty`